kevinngonyc/Fetch_Assessment/README.md

 ```

 ## Write-up
-The write-up for tasks is in `writeup.txt`
+The write-up for tasks is in `writeup/writeup.txt`